mtingers/timedlist/README.md

 # timedlist

 A self-pruning list based off of time.
 Items are removed when their age is greater than the max time specified.
+This is commonly used for creating a sliding window within a specified timeframe.

 # Install